ChristianVirtual/FAH_WrapperGPUTrajectory/README.md

 # FAH_WrapperGPUTrajectory

+With new version 2.0 the hostname will be determined from the socket interface via gethostname(); in case of trouble you still can define the hostnames in the source (but should not be needed)

-Please modify the source file with the hostnames
+~~Please modify the source file with the hostnames~~

-1. where the wrapper is running
+~~1. where the wrapper is running~~
-2. where the FAHClient is running
+~~2. where the FAHClient is running~~

-Those both hostnames for the time beeing need to be the same !
+~~Those both hostnames for the time beeing need to be the same !~~

 start the script with (tested with Python 2.7 and 3.4)